Accelerating Sustainable Energy and Environmental Protection

 I believe that the American Health Care Act (AHCA), passed last year by Republicans in the House of Representatives and fully supported by Darrell Issa (who cast the winning vote), was a dangerous tax cut for the very wealthy masquerading as healthcare reform.
 Independent analysis suggests that 36,400 residents in the 49th Congressional District would have lost coverage under the AHCA, including 3,800 children.

 Achieving World-Class Education

 We must work to ensure that every child in the 49th Congressional District can achieve their full potential.
 Our education system must prepare students well for the jobs of the future.
 I believe our teachers are heroes and should be at the core of any plan to improve public schools.
 I am also very honored that the California Teachers Association has endorsed our campaign.

 I will fight the Trump Administration’s desire to privatize public education.
-Instead, I will advocate for our local public schools to get the resources they need to hire and keep excellent teachers, reduce class sizes, and invest in Science, Technology, Engineering and Math (STEM) programs.
-We need to focus on training and retraining teachers, especially in STEM, special education, and bilingual instruction.
+Instead, I will advocate for our local public schools to get the resources they need to hire and keep excellent teachers, reduce class sizes, and invest in Science, Technology, Engineering, Arts and Math (STEAM) programs.
+We need to focus on training and retraining teachers, especially in STEAM, special education, and bilingual instruction.
 We must address an increasingly dire teacher shortage by improving college loan forgiveness programs, addressing housing accessibility, and making it easier for retired teachers to return to the classroom and provide mentorship.